Gyeeta Architecture

 Node Webserver

-A single instance of Webserver needs to be installed on a host with Network Connectivity to shyama
+A single instance of Webserver needs to be installed on a host with Network Connectivity to shyama and all madhava instances.

 Features :